-In July 2023, as part of the Red Line relaunch, MTA conducted its first survey, aiming to understand the thoughts, needs, and concerns of the community.
-This survey, conducted from July 25th to September 1st, successfully engaged more than 250 participants at open houses, online platforms, and pop-up events within the corridor.
+MTA conducted its first survey between June and September 2023.
+This survey aimed to understand the thoughts, needs, and concerns of the community related to the relaunch of the Red Line.
+This survey successfully engaged more than 250 participants at open houses, online platforms, and pop-up events within the corridor.
 The survey provided an opportunity to connect with community participants and advocates who had been engaged in previous phases of the Red Line, while also encouraging new residents and businesses to join the conversation and learn about the project.
 This initial effort was able to establish a baseline of community perspectives as part of building community knowledge of and momentum for the relaunched project.

-The following section provides takeaways from who we heard from during the survey and their priorities for the Red Line.
-This report includes a succinct synthesis and summary of the Summer and Fall survey results.
-The full set of questions and responses can be found in the Appendix.
+The following section provides takeaways from those who responded to the survey and their priorities for the Baltimore Red Line.
+This report includes a succinct synthesis and summary of the summer survey results.
+The full set of questions and responses can be found on the Red Line website at https://redlinemaryland.com/resources/.